assafBam/affordane-RL/README.md

 - `/docs`: Here, you'll find the documentation and resources that support the project.

-## Getting Started
+# Getting Started

-To get started with our project, follow these steps:
+Welcome to our project!
+To get started, follow these simple steps:

-1. Clone the repository to your local machine.
+### 1. Clone the Repository

+Begin by cloning this repository to your local machine.

+### 2. Code and Scripts

-2. Refer to the `/code` directory for code and scripts.
+Navigate to the `/code` directory to access the project's source code and various scripts.

-3. Explore the `/docs` directory for detailed project documentation.
+### 3. Project Documentation

+For comprehensive project documentation, explore the `/docs` directory.

+### 4. Training the Models

-4. To train one of the models with our environment run `train.py` with the following parameters:
+To train one of the models within our environment, run the `train.py` script.
+You can customize the training process using the following parameters:
-   1. number of epochs, default is 1000
+   - Specify the number of epochs (default is 1000).
-   2. algorithm to use in the training process, ether `ddpg`, `ppo`, or `sac`, the default is `ddpg`.
+   - Choose the reinforcement learning algorithm you want to use during training.
+Options include `ddpg`, `ppo`, or `sac`, with `ddpg` as the default.

-      * note that in order to specify an algorithm the number of epochs parameter must be provided.
+*Note:* When selecting an algorithm, make sure to provide the number of epochs parameter as well.

+### 5. Visualization of Training Progress

-5. After training the reward is shown as a graph of reward/epoch
+After training, the reward distribution is displayed as a graph, showing reward values across epochs.

+### 6. Manual Testing

-6. In order to check a small number of samples manually run `test.py` with the same parameters as `train.py`
+To manually test the models with a small number of samples, execute the `test.py` script.
+Use the same parameters as in `train.py` to specify the algorithm and the number of epochs for testing.

 ## Lab Report